Top 11 Countries Globally to Accelerate Financial Independence (and Retire Early)

 As observed in Figure 2 above, Germany is a fairly good location for pursuing financial independence.
 From the perspective of someone living in Germany, there are 8 countries were it may be, on average, easier to pursue financial independence: Luxembourg, Switzerland, Qatar, and the US stand out as clear examples that substantially outperform in these two metrics, with average net salaries that are 89%, 122%, 34%, and 48% higher than in Germany, respectively.
 In contrast, the cost of living in Luxembourg, Switzerland and the US is 18%, 70%, and 28% higher than in Germany.
 Qatar is an interesting case, because, despite its higher average salary, it has the same cost of living as Germany.
 The remaining high performing countries in the dataset–in relation to Germany–are Kuwait (similar salary, but substantially lower cost of living), Denmark, the Netherlands, and UAE.
 Sweden and Japan fall on the red line, meaning they are comparable to Germany in terms of these two metrics.
 The results of this exercise align well with our general perception of pursuing financial independence in Germany, which we covered in detail in a previous post.

-This same analysis can also be performed at a city level, as we did in a previous post with European cities.
-By understanding better average net salaries across cities and their cost of living, you will be in a better situation to make more informed choices.
+This same analysis can also be performed at a city level, as we’ve done already for cities in Europe and for cities in the US and Canada.
+By understanding better net average salaries across cities and their cost of living, you will be in a better situation to make more informed choices.
 Figure 3 presents an example of what the cost of living data looks like on a global scale.
 If we remove some outliers (e.g., the US and Switzerland), we get a better overview of the cost of living variability across the remaining countries.

 Beyond Salaries and Costs: Key Factors to Consider Before Relocating